-Days after Rajya Sabha praise, Sharad Pawar to meet PM Modi today on farmers crisis
+Farmers crisis: Sharad Pawar meets PM Modi amid Maharashtra deadlock

-New Delhi, Nov 20: Amid Maharashtra power tussle, Nationalist Congress Party (NCP) supremo Sharad Pawar will meet Prime Minister Narendra Modi on Wednesday to discuss farmers' issues.
-The meeting is expected to take place around 12 pm in Parliament.
+New Delhi, Nov 20: Amid Maharashtra power tussle, Nationalist Congress Party (NCP) supremo Sharad Pawar met Prime Minister Narendra Modi on Wednesday to discuss farmers' issues.

+In a letter to the prime minister, Pawar apprised him of the problems of crop damage faced by farmers due to severe rainfall.

+"I have collected data on crop damage from two districts, but damage because of excessive rains extends to rest of Maharashtra,including Marathwada and Vidarbha.
+I am collecting details and info regarding the same, which should be sent to you at the earliest," read his letter to the PM.

 The meeting is significant as Sharad Pawar's NCP is seen as a key player for an alliance that can take power in Maharashtra.